jrollin/rust-cli-workshop/README.md

 * [Part 5 - Api call with Json parsing](./5_api)

-## Solutions
+### :eyes: Solutions

+> :exclamation: Try your solution first.
+Errors help to learn with Rust

-Each part have a working solutions
+Each part have a working solution

 ```bash